 In a no-fault state, each insurance company covers the expenses for injuries for their policyholders, no matter who is at fault for the accident.
 This system allows the victim to immediately get compensation for medical needs and avoid he said she said car accident claims in court.

 Victims have a limited right to sue in no-fault states, such as New York or Michigan.
 They can sue for non-economic damages like physical pain or emotional distress, but only in severe cases.
 Most no-fault states will have a certain threshold of money or injury severity to meet before a victim can sue.
+Consulting with an auto accident lawyer in such situations can provide valuable guidance on navigating the legal process and understanding your rights.

 In comparison, at-fault states require the driver responsible for the accident to cover both parties’ injuries.
 If the at-fault driver’s insurance coverage won’t cover all the costs, it is up to the at-fault driver to cover the damages themselves.

 So, is Pennsylvania a no-fault state for car accidents?
-Pennsylvania, New Jersey and Kentucky are considered choice states since the driver can decide whether to have an at-fault or no-fault insurance policy.
+Pennsylvania, New Jersey, and Kentucky are considered choice states since the driver can decide whether to have an at-fault or no-fault insurance policy.
 A Pittsburgh car accident lawyer can help determine what compensation a victim is entitled to in this case.

 Who Pays for Car Damage in a No-Fault State?